MP for Livingston

 Assistant Whip

-Gregor Poynton is a Labour (Co-op) MP for Livingston, elected in 2024.
-He currently serves as an Assistant Whip and has served on several business and trade committees since entering Parliament.
+Gregor Poynton is a Labour and Co-operative MP for Livingston, elected in July 2024.
+He currently serves as an Assistant Whip and has sat on the Business and Trade Committee and related sub-committees, with prior involvement in the Finance Bill committee.

-Declared financial interests include four entries for donations and other support for activities as an MP, one entry for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.
+Declares seven financial interests, including four entries for donations and other support for his MP activities and two entries for gifts, benefits and hospitality from UK sources, plus one miscellaneous entry.

 Generated 21 February 2026